 Make it easy for them to remember you, and contact you.
 I have seen phone numbers with missing area codes or missing digits and incomplete emails.[Be careful of the email address you use for your federal application!]

 The Bottom Line

 The Federal hiring process is tedious, not impossible.
 Start off your job search by being organized and have a plan.
 Prepare the best possible career communications required by the job announcement which could be a cover letter, customized resume, and narratives.
 Make it easy for them to select you for the interview, as well as to hire you!
 Give them the information they require.
-Don’t hesitate to hire a professional.
+Don’t hesitate to hire a professional career coach.
 Be thorough, careful, and implement the tips above and your effort should pay off!